When we meet someone, we often jump to one question: “What do you do?”

 This simple question perpetuates what Tim Ferris calls the epidemic of “job descriptions as self-descriptions.”
 In a society outwardly driven by prestige and external validation, it’s no surprise that we desperately cling to roles and titles for feelings of worthiness and a sense of identity.
 However, this leads us to defining ourselves so closely by things that are not only temporary, but also limiting in nature.
 When we rarely take the time to look into the mirror and ask ourselves who we are without the roles, titles, and identities we take on, we fail to see how much more we are capable of and meant to do.
 We never truly step into our potential.

 In the constant hustle of the rat race, always thinking about what’s next, chasing after approval and praise, living in a state of survival, we fail to pause.
 When we fail to pause, we miss the subtle hints and clues that can answer our biggest questions: What is my purpose?
 Where will I find fulfillment?
 What am I ultimately here to do?

-In this flagship keynote, Tallia encourages her audience to pause and reflect on who they are and defining success for themselves without the external identities to which they’ve ascribed.
+In this flagship keynote, Tallia teacher her audience how to do the inner work of discovering who they are and defining success for themselves without the external identities to which they’ve ascribed.
 Using insights from the field of Positive Psychology, she delivers a new paradigm for the way we think about ourselves, our work, and our purpose.